AT&T: Information security

 In June 2010, a hacker group known as Goatse Security discovered a vulnerability within AT&T that could allow anyone to uncover email addresses belonging to customers of AT&T 3G service for the Apple iPad.
 These email addresses could be accessed without a protective password.
 Using a script, Goatse Security collected thousands of email addresses from AT&T. Goatse Security informed AT&T about the security flaw through a third party.
 Goatse Security then disclosed around 114,000 of these emails to Gawker Media, which published an article about the security flaw and disclosure in Valleywag.
 Praetorian Security Group criticized the web application that Goatse Security exploited as "poorly designed".

 In April 2015, AT&T was fined $25 million over data security breaches, marking the largest ever fine issued by the Federal Communications Commission (FCC) for breaking data privacy laws.
-The investigation revealed the theft of details of approximately 280,000 people from call centres in Mexico, Colombia and the Philippines.
+The investigation revealed the theft of details of approximately 280,000 people from call centers in Mexico, Colombia and the Philippines.

+In March 2024, AT&T confirmed the 2021 leak of contact information for over 7.6 million current users, as well as 65 million former ones.
+The leaked records may contain "full name, email address, mailing address, phone number, social security number, date of birth, AT&T account number and passcode".
+Multiple class-action lawsuits have been filed as a result of this.

+In July 2024, the company stated it experienced a new breach, the largest to date.
+The company is expected to notify around 110 million customers who were affected.